facebookresearch/fairseq/examples/mms/README.md

 The above command assumes there is a file named `dict.lang.txt` in `/path/to/dict/l126/`. `<OUTDIR>/predictions.txt` will contain the predictions from the model for the audio files in `manifest.tsv`.

+## Forced Alignment Tooling

+We also developed an efficient forced alignment algorithm implemented on GPU which is able to process very long audio files.
+This algorithm is open sourced and we provide instructions on how to use it [here](data_prep).
+We also open source a multilingual alignment model trained on 31K hours of data in 1,130 languages, as well as text normalization scripts.

 # License

 The MMS code and model weights are released under the CC-BY-NC 4.0 license.